AdobeDocs/experience-manager-65.en/help/sites-administering/rich-text-editor.md

 >[!NOTE]
 >
->Adobe does not recommend the switching as a best practice.
+>Adobe does not recommend it as a best practice.
 Switch to CoralUI 2 RTE as a last resort.
-Custom plug-ins for CoralUI 2 RTE work with CoralUI 3 RTE if the plug-ins do not depend on RTE internals, such as classes.
-If you are using custom plug-ins for CoralUI 3 RTE, use `rte.coralui3` library.
+Custom plugins for CoralUI 2 RTE work with CoralUI 3 RTE if the plugins do not depend on RTE internals, such as classes.
+>
+>If you are using custom plugins for CoralUI3 RTE, use `rte.coralui3` library.

 1. Overlay the node `/libs/cq/gui/components/authoring/editors/clientlibs/core` under `/apps`, and do the following: